xeho91/xeho91/README.md

 ## About me

-As my short biography says, I'm a **concerned Global Citizen** passionate about the life below the oceans and sustainable development.
+As my short biography says, I'm a **concerned Global Citizen** passionate about life below the oceans, because of this also about sustainable development.\
+Since a while,
+I have dug myself into the topic of digital privacy rights on the Internet.
+That includes protecting ourselves and the small businesses who are unconsciously at risk.

 Below I will share a little more about me in AMA style format _(Ask Me Anything)_.